2025 Conference Sessions

 We’ll launch the 2025 “Meeting of the Minds” Conference with a festive welcome and a rapid-fire rundown of the favorite advancement services and annual giving conference sessions and speakers to follow.
 Often in sync, lovingly in conflict, and always working in support of philanthropic goals, annual giving and advancement services offices play a critical role in advancement success.
 Join us as we provide a preview of the great conference sessions to come, and hear a special welcome from our sponsors.

-All About the Pipeline: A Leadership Annual Giving Forum
+All About the Pipeline: A Leadership Annual Giving Forum, Part One

 Session description to follow.